browserengineering/book/book/invalidation.md

 ```

 Note that we don't need to `read` the `children` field because in
-`LineLayout` it isn't protected---because it's filled in by
+`LineLayout` it isn't protected it's filled in by `BlockLayout` when
-`BlockLayout` when the `LineLayout` is created, and then never
+the `LineLayout` is created, and then never modified.
-modified.

-Next, let's recompute the ascent and descent:
+Next, let's compute the maximum ascent and descent:

 ``` {.python}
 class LineLayout: